Spring of Bosnia

 A post shared by Young™ (@smithmakaay) on

-Since the forest is very dense, in some parts even impassable, and protected, the visit is allowed only with the announcement and accompaniment of a guide from the Sutjeska National Park.
+Since the forest is very dense, in some parts even impassable, and protected, visits are allowed only with prior notice and accompanied by a guide from the Sutjeska National Park.

 Krupa na Vrbasu

-Krupa na Vrbasu is a small town about 25 kilometers from Banja Luka and lies in a valley between the canyons of the Vrbas River.
+Krupa na Vrbasu is a small town located about 25 kilometers from Banja Luka, lying in the valley between the canyon of the river Vrbas.

-Krupa is a small river that joins the Vrbas River in the canyon and spreads along with the town of Krupa and the main road Jajce-Banja Luka.
+Krupa is a small river that merges with the river Vrbas in the canyon and spreads along the town of Krupa and the main road Jajce-Banja Luka.

-The crystal clear water that descends through the traditional mills and the falls of the Krupa make a truly enchanting sight.
+The crystal clear water cascading down traditional watermills and the falls of Krupa makes for a truly enchanting sight.

-You can enjoy the beauty of the cascading waterfalls of Krupa, the old mills, and the pleasant murmur of water while walking along the promenade along the river.
+In the beauty of the cascading waterfalls of Krupa, ancient watermills, and the pleasant murmur of water, you can enjoy while taking a leisurely stroll along the riverside promenade.

 View this post on Instagram